 The Prevention, Retention, Contingency (PRC) program helps families residing in Allen County overcome immediate employment-related barriers.
 The goal is to help families achieve or maintain self-sufficiency.
 Ultimately, the program lessens the need for ongoing public assistance, by ensuring that the adults of the families stay employed.
 Services are provided to prevent families from reliance on Ohio Works First cash assistance.
 PRC services are also provided to help people retain employment.
 Contingency services are provided to meet a presenting need which, if not satisfied, threatens the safety, health or well being of one or more minor members of the family.

-The PRC program can help provide:
+PRC Services can help provide:

-The PRC program is not a cash payment and is not ongoing support.
+The PRC program is not a cash payment and is not on-going support.
 Click here to learn more about cash assistance.

 Do I Qualify?